neerajnj10/uber-datascience_challenge/uber-data_science.md

 ```

-- Recalling from above table & above graph on importance of variable as well as exploratory analysis, it can be seen that rating by driver if, if around or close to 5, meaning the drier was happy with the customer, would result in higher retention of the users.
+- Recalling from above table & above graph on importance of variable as well as exploratory analysis, it can be seen that rating by driver if, is around or close to 5, meaning the drier was happy with the customer, would result in higher retention of the users.

 - Again, We have seen that being from King’s Landing has the highest impact which increases the odds of an active user.
 In short, King’s Landing is a good market for Uber.
 In contrast, Astapor is not a good market for Uber.